- PGCE Secondary Business Studies

 In order to apply you'll need to have completed, or be in the final year of a UK degree (or an equivalent qualification).
-You’re required to have a minimum 2:2 Business-related degree, or an unrelated 2:2 honours degree with 5+ years' relevant business experience.
+You’re required to have a good honours degree in a Business-related degree, or an unrelated honours degree with 5+ years' relevant business experience.

-You'll also need GCSE passes at grade C or above (or 4 under the new mark scheme) or recognised equivalents in English Language and Maths.
+You'll also need GCSE passes at grade 4/C or above or recognised equivalents in English Language and Maths.
 We also need the QTS tests in Literacy and Numeracy to be passed, but these can be taken after interview.
 In addition, for some Secondary programmes, you are also required to have an A-level in the subject.

 The love of and competency in Business is one of the most important aspects of being a good Business Studies teacher.
 You’ll be enthusiastic about the subject and working with children, with recent experience of observing and/or working in schools.